Raymond-Epitech/Hestia/ATP/acceptance_test_scenarios.md

 - **Prerequisites:** Google account.
 - **Steps:**
    1. Open the registration page.
-   2. Fill in the required fields (name, *colocationID*).
+   2. Fill in the required fields (name).
    3. Submit the registration form.
 - **Expected result:** User is registered and logged in.

 ---

+## 2. User Registration with Colocation ID

+- **Functionality:** Register new users.
+- **Objective:** Ensure new users can create accounts with a colocation ID.
+- **Prerequisites:** Google account.
+- **Steps:**
+   1. Open the registration page.
+   2. Fill in the required fields (name, colocation ID).
+   3. Submit the registration form.
+- **Expected result:** User is registered, logged in and in the colocation of the specified ID.

+---

-## 2. User Authentication & Colocation Management
+## 3. User Authentication & Colocation Management

 - **Functionality:** Secure login, join/create colocation, manage membership, exit group.
 - **Objective:** Test authentication and group management.